frontenddogma/web-development-glossary/manuscript/h.md

 # H

+Hackathon
+: A design sprint-like event; often, in which computer programmers and others involved in software development, including graphic designers, interface designers, project managers, domain experts, and others collaborate intensively on software projects.
+The goal of a hackathon is to create functioning software or hardware by the end of the event.&nbsp;[†](#w-hackathon)

+Hacker
+: Any skilled computer expert that uses their technical knowledge to overcome a problem.
+While “hacker” can refer to any skilled computer programmer, the term has become associated in popular culture with a “security hacker,” someone who, with their technical knowledge, uses bugs or exploits to break into computer systems.&nbsp;[†](#w-hacker)

 Hard reset
 : An early 2000s reset “style sheet” that resets the margins and paddings of all elements (`* { margin: 0; padding: 0; }`).